-- 65 action planning and quality improvement plans
+- action planning and quality improvement plans

-- 66 business review/planning
+- business review/planning

-- 67 collaborative working
+- collaborative working

-- 68 communication strategies
+- communication strategies

-- 69 community meetings
+- community meetings

-- 70 decision-making processes and involvement
+- decision-making processes and involvement

-- 71 examples of change management
+- examples of change management

-- 72 individuals, carer and family forums/meetings
+- individuals, carer and family forums/meetings

-- 73 management reports and presentations
+- management reports and presentations

-- 74 networking activity
+- networking activity

-- 75 operational review/planning
+- operational review/planning

-- 76 partnership activity
+- partnership activity

-LMAC 25: Recruitment, selection and retention in adult care (T/650/1978)
+LMAC 25 Recruitment, selection and retention in adult care (T/650/1978)

 Unit summary The aim of this unit is to provide learners with the knowledge, understanding and skills required to lead and manage recruitment, selection and retention processes and practice in adult care.
-Assessment This unit is internally assessed, via a portfolio of evidence.
+Assessment This unit is internally assessed via a portfolio of evidence.
 Optional Achieved/not yet achieved Level 5 3 credits 25 GLH

-Learning outcomes The learner will: Assessment criteria The learner can: Understand legislation, regulation and organisation 1.1 Explain current legislation, regulation and organisational requirements for recruitment, selection and retention requirements for recruitment, selection and retention 1.2 Analyse the impact of drivers within adult care on recruitment, selection and retention Understand the recruitment and 2.1 Explain stages within the recruitment and selection process selection process 2.2 Discuss the importance of co-production and involving individuals within the recruitment and selection process 3.
-Understand how to support retention in adult care 3.1 Evaluate strategies to support retention in adult care Be able to manage recruitment and 4.1 Lead the implementation of systems in relation to the recruitment and selection of adult care practitioners selection processes in own 4.2 Evaluate and review recruitment and selection processes setting 4.3 Agree and implement recommendations to develop and improve processes and practice in relation to recruitment and selection
+Learning outcomes The learner will: Assessment criteria The learner can: Understand legislation, regulation and organisation 1.1 Explain current legislation, regulation and organisational requirements for recruitment, selection and retention requirements for recruitment, selection and retention 1.2 Analyse the impact of drivers within adult care on recruitment, selection and retention Understand the recruitment and selection process 2.1 Explain stages within the recruitment and selection process 2.2 Discuss the importance of co-production and involving individuals within the recruitment and selection process Understand how to support retention in adult care 3.1 Evaluate strategies to support retention in adult care Be able to manage recruitment and selection processes in 4.1 Lead the implementation of systems in relation to the recruitment and selection of adult care practitioners4.2 Evaluate and review recruitment and selection processes own setting Agree and implement recommendations to develop and improve processes and practice in relation to recruitment and selection